jakmar86/Python_PDF_tool/README.md

 ## Note

 This is a basic script created for the purpose of practicing Python.
-It may not include all the features of a full-fledged PDF manipulation tool.
+It does not intend to include all the features of a fully-fledged PDF manipulation tool.